Fungie the Dingle Dolphin

 The first sighting is just magical and I grinned from ear to ear!
 It’s surprising just how large he is and how close to the boats he swims.
 As much as I wanted him to do a few backflipping somersaults for the camera or maybe a playful flipper wave, I was more than delighted he swam alongside for a while.
 And anyway, he’s about 40 years old which in human years is about 90.
 I’m not sure I’ll be doing backflips at such an age either.
 Or now even!

-Packing tips: What to pack for your Wild Atlantic Way road trip
+Packing tips: What to pack for Ireland

 Are Fungie the Dingle Dolphin Tours responsible?